 Also, don’t use “we,” such as, “I’d like us to see a financial counselor” or “I would appreciate it if we spent more time together on the weekend.”
 Doing this weakens your request.
 It’s better to state what you want the other person to do instead.

-You may want to include more than one suggestion for resolving the situation and ask the other person which one he’d prefer.
-You can also point out any benefits to him with your suggestions.
-For example, in the preceding scenario, you can suggest that you drive, with the benefit that he can rest while you drive.
+You may want to include more than one suggestion for resolving the situation and ask the other person which one they’d prefer.
+You can also point out any benefits to them with your suggestions.
+For example, in the preceding scenario, you can suggest that you drive, with the benefit that they can rest while you drive.